 7 Is X3 Bar Sold Internationally

 Yes.
-The product is sold both in the US and Canada and there are X3 Bar distributors and resellers in many other countries ranging from Austria to Turkey.
+The product is sold both in the US and Canada, and there are X3 Bar distributors and resellers in many other countries, from Austria to Turkey.
 See the X3bar.com website for a full list of countries.

 8 What About Latex Allergies?

-Remember, the X3 Bar elastic bands are made from heavy duty latex.
-If you have a latex allergy, the X3 Bar might not be right for you.
+Remember, the X3 Bar elastic bands are made from heavy-duty latex.
+The X3 Bar might not be right for you if you have a latex allergy.

 9 X3 Bar Return Policy

-Before you return X3 Bar, you need to email the company and obtain an Return Authorization Number (RMA number).
-You can email the company at: firstname.lastname@example.org
+Before you return X3 Bar, you need to email the company and obtain a Return Authorization Number (RMA number).
+You can email the company at: Accounts AT TitanBiomed.com

-If you need to return your X3, you must have proof of purchase.
+You must have proof of purchase if you need to return your X3.
 The product must be in the same condition as when you received it and it must also be in the original packing.